 Makes 1 loaf, about 2 pounds

-- * I always weigh ingredients, but if that isn't possible, try to measure the flour and water as accurately as possible.
+- * Try to weigh ingredients, but if that isn't possible, try to measure the flour and water as accurately as possible.
 The dough should be quite soft and moist and a little shaggy looking, unlike the typical smooth kneaded yeast dough.

-- ** I recommend parchment paper for all kinds of baking, but if you don't have it, you can still make this bread.
+- ** Parchment paper is excellent for all kinds of baking, but if you don't have it, you can still make this bread.
 Generously flour a plain cotton kitchen towel (not terrycloth, it will stick).
 Place the dough round on the towel seam-side down, flour the top, and cover with the ends of the same towel or cover with another towel.
 After the 2 hour rise, flip it over into the hot Dutch oven, seam side up.